 As with locksets on classroom doors, it is important to be able to lock doors with panic hardware from the inside during a lockdown, without affecting egress.
 There is panic hardware available with this capability, and a locked/unlocked indicator will help to display the secure status of the door.

-5) Glazing in doors or adjacent to door hardware should be forced entry resistant to delay unauthorized access.
+5) Glazing in doors or adjacent to door hardware should be resistant to forced entry, to delay unauthorized access.

 A secure entry vestibule adds a point of security without impacting egress.